benbaptist/minecraft-wrapper/documentation/helpers.rst

 -  getargs(arginput, i)

-    returns a certain index of argument (without producting an error if out of range, etc).
+    returns a certain index of argument (without producing an error if out of range, etc).

     :Args: